[Updated March 2022]

 Over the years this has been how I’ve got the majority of new clients.

-• I keep a simple and infrequently updated website aimed at potential clients (not general readers).
+- I keep a simple and infrequently updated website aimed at potential clients (not general readers).
 It contains a basic bio, a portfolio of samples, and contact info: robgosswriter.com.
-Every writer and photographer, in my opinion, must have something like this.
+Every writer and photographer ought to have something like this.

 Join professional organizations